-The Head of Year has a variety of responses available to him/her; these may include:
+The Form Tutor, Head of Year, Assistant Head (Pastoral), Deputy Head (Pastoral), member of SLT or Head has a variety of responses available to them; these may include:

 - Implementing sanctions

-- Mediation between relevant parties;
+- Mediation between relevant parties

-- Obtaining an apology;
+- Obtaining an apology

-- Providing appropriate training;
+- Providing appropriate training

-- Providing mentor support for both victim and bully.
+- Providing mentor support for both various / all parties.

-If the Head is satisfied that bullying did take place, the student will be helped to understand the consequences of their actions and warned that there must be no further incidents.
+If the member of staff in charge of the investigation is satisfied that bullying did take place, the student will be helped to understand the consequences of their actions and warned that there must be no further incidents.
+This will typically involve a meeting with parents, especially if the perpetrator has served an exclusion.
+The perpetrator is made to realise the distress they are causing, and that they should change their behaviour.

-The Head informs the student of the type of sanction to be used in this instance (detentions, service-based activities, etc.) and future sanctions if the bullying continues.
+The relevant member of staff informs the student of the type of sanction to be used in this instance (detentions, service-based activities, exclusions etc.) and future sanctions if the bullying continues.

-If possible, the Head will attempt reconciliation and will obtain a genuine apology from the bully.
+If possible, the staff member(s) will attempt reconciliation and will obtain a genuine apology from the bully.
 This will either be in writing to the victim (and/or witnesses if appropriate), or face-to-face, but only with the victim's full consent.
 Discretion is used here; victims will never feel pressured into a face-to-face meeting with the bully.

-A bullying incident should be addressed as a child protection concern and the DSL informed when there is 'reasonable cause to suspect that a child is suffering or is likely to suffer significant harm'.
+A bullying incident should be addressed as a Child Protection concern and the DSL informed when there is 'reasonable cause to suspect that a child is suffering or is likely to suffer significant harm'.
 If School staff feel that a 'criminal' offence may have been committed they should seek assistance from the police.